 The People’s Mojahedin Organization of Iran is Mr. Pahlavi’s main rival.
 The Albanian-based organization began as an Islamic alternative to the current regime in Iran and is categorized as a terrorist organization in Iran.
 The group, led by Maryam Rajavi, has a controversial history and does not have universal support among Iranians who largely see Iran’s future as secular.

-However, MEK has long-standing connections with U.S. security officials, including former National Security Adviser John R. Bolton, former Secretary of State Mike Pompeo and former Vice President Mike Pence.
-But their stock in Iran is exceptionally low, experts say, with a much smaller chance of capturing a governing coalition than Mr. Pahlavi.
+MEK has long-standing connections with U.S. security officials, including former National Security Adviser John R. Bolton, former Secretary of State Mike Pompeo and former Vice President Mike Pence.
+Still, its stock in Iran is exceptionally low, experts say, with a much smaller chance of capturing a governing coalition than Mr. Pahlavi.

-“The MEK name has not been chanted once … for some in the diaspora they may look like an option, but when you’re looking at the facts on the ground, that seems far from the case,” said Behnam Ben Taleblu, an Iran expert at the Washington-based Foundation for the Defense of Democracies.
+“The MEK name has not been chanted once. … For some in the diaspora, they may look like an option, but when you’re looking at the facts on the ground, that seems far from the case,” said Behnam Ben Taleblu, an Iran expert at the Washington-based Foundation for Defense of Democracies.

 How the regime falls

-It’s not clear if Tehran is feeling any significant internal pressure from the protests.
-The regime has upped its aggressive language and tactics in recent days, and no government officials have voiced significant support for the protesters.
+It’s unclear whether Tehran is facing any significant internal pressure from the protests.
+The regime has increased its aggressive language and tactics in recent days, and no government officials have voiced significant support for the protesters.

-But experts say the potential defection of high-profile officials from the Islamic government — switching sides to join the protests — would be the kind of development that could tip the scales in favor of regime change.
+Experts say the defection of high-profile officials from the Islamic government, switching sides to join the protests, would be the kind of development that could tip the scales in favor of regime change.

-Others argue that Iran’s security apparatus needs to be sufficiently pressured before any significant regime change can take place.
+Others argue that Iran’s security apparatus needs to be sufficiently pressured before any significant regime change can occur.
 If defections take place within Iran’s security forces, especially as Tehran’s crackdown continues, it could create decisive cracks in the Islamic republic’s control.

 “The group to keep your eyes on now is the resolve and the loyalty and the cohesion of Iran’s layered security forces.
 That is the group that you want to look at for issues with command and control and potential defections and loyalty issues,” Mr. Taleblu said.
 “Street pressure is necessary, as we’ve seen, but it is not sufficient.
 Street pressure plus foreign pressure — the security forces have to feel the squeeze, and then they can begin to play that role.”

-Mr. Taleblu added that targeted U.S. attacks on Iran’s ability to repress the protests could provide necessary momentum to the demonstrations as they enter their third week.
+Mr. Taleblu said targeted U.S. attacks on Iran’s ability to repress the protests could provide necessary momentum to the demonstrations as they enter their third week.

-However, it is not clear what U.S. attacks on Iran would look like.
+However, it is unclear what U.S. attacks on Iran would entail.
 Some suspect that Washington could use the chaotic opportunity to further damage Iran’s nuclear and defense infrastructure, which would only marginally assist protesters in toppling Tehran.

 “This is the latest installation of a story we’ve been seeing for a decade now called Iran’s national uprising,” Mr. Taleblu said.
 If it is thwarted now or receives no foreign support, the story of that uprising will be prolonged and the shelf life of the regime will be extended.”